DP1997/DP1997.github.io/_posts/0001-01-01-Campusboard-App.markdown

 <br>
 In the case of an unexpected error - such as a student license not being recognized as such by the application - the status of a single student can also edited manually by tapping the respective name in the list view.
 For this to be more efficient - especially in exams with a lot of students - students can be searched by name, student number or field of study (which are all being displayed in the list as well).
 <br>
 <span style="color: red">1)</span> lets the user manage the list view.
-He can configure the list to show only uploaded, scanned, unscanned or any combination of the aforementioned.
+They can configure the list to show only uploaded, scanned, unscanned or any combination of the aforementioned.
 <br>
 <span style="color: red">9)</span> represents the ratio of scanned to applied students as well as uploaded to applied students.
 This allows the professor or their assistant to gain an overview in one glance.
 <br>